 The Nutrition Society of Australia (NSA) is a group of qualified, practising scientists and educators from diverse disciplines who are brought together by a common interest in the research and application of nutrition.
-Founded in 1975, the society is represented across Australia by regional groups and managed by a National Council.
+Founded in 1975, the Society is represented across Australia by Regional Groups and managed by the NSA Council.

-Our members include human nutritionists and dietitians, medical practitioners and nurses, agricultural scientists and veterinarians, food scientists, teachers and students.
-Members are bound by a Code of Ethics.
+Our members include human nutritionists, dietitians, medical practitioners, nurses, allied health professionals, agricultural scientists, veterinarians, food scientists, teachers and students.
+Members are bound by a code of ethics.

 Our members meet locally as part of Regional Groups and nationally at the Annual Scientific Meeting.
 The Annual Scientific Meeting showcases the latest in nutrition research, from a variety of international, national and local speakers.
 There are also opportunities for nutrition students to present their work.

 NSA has a monthly national newsletter that is emailed to members with information about nutrition events and news, job and training opportunities, as well as awards and prizes.
 NSA also hosts regular national webinars to help members stay well-informed about new developments in nutrition.

 Our partnerships with associated organisations work to strengthen ties among researchers working in the field of nutrition and provide NSA members with professional networking opportunities.

 Want to know more about the nutrition profession?
 Find out what nutritionists do.